Pranav00076/prisma-react-backend-prac/README.md

 - View all users
 - Create a new user
-- Update an existing user (Backend)
+- Update an existing user
 - Delete a user
 - REST API with Express.js
 - Database operations using Prisma ORM